korawica/clishelf/README.md

 pip install clishelf
 ```

-In the future, I will add more the CLI tools that able to dynamic with many
+In the future :dart:, I will add more the CLI tools that able to dynamic with
-style of config such as I want to make changelog file with style B by my
+many style of config such as I want to make changelog file with style B by my
 custom message code.

 ## Features